Who Are You?

 It happened that while Yeshua was praying in a certain place, after He finished, one of His disciples said to Him, “Lord, teach us to pray [proseuchomai] just as John [the Essene] taught his disciples” -Luke 11:1-4.

-Yeshua of Nazareth taught his talmidim: “When you pray or commune with God ['when you proseuchomai', not if you proseuchomai, do not to be like the hypocrites who love to stand and pray in the synagogues and on the street corners so that they will be seen by people.
+Yeshua of Nazareth taught his talmidim: “When you pray or commune with God [note, 'when you proseuchomai', not if you proseuchomai, do not to be like the hypocrites who love to stand and pray in the synagogues and on the street corners so that they will be seen by people.
 Truly I say to you, they have their reward in full.
 When you proseuchomai, go into your inner room, close your door, and proseuchomai to your Father who is in secret; and your Father who sees what is done in secret will reward you - Matthew 6:5,6.

 Bhagavad Gita 6:34: The mind is restless, O Krishna, turbulent, strong, and obstinate.
 I think that restraining it must be more difficult than restraining the wind.